Extracurricular

 Has your child shown interest in learning the piano?
 I'd love to help them begin that journey!

 Learning the piano has been shown to help children to develop focus, concentration and patience, as well as develop social skills and boost confidence.
-Lessons are designed based on each individual student's background, interests, and developmental needs.
-We will work on the basics of piano technique and skills, but also explore composition and improvisation along the way.
+Lessons are designed based on each individual student's skills, but also explore composition and improvisation along the way.

 Music theory (or studying music in written form) is also an important part of lessons.
 Learning piano is one of the best ways to learn music theory, both through practical application and fun games.
 This is an excellent way to prepare students to play other instruments in the future, and to develop a lifelong love of creating music.